nguyenbinhanltv/svelte-tetris/README.md

 The game has sounds, wear your 🎧 or turn on your 🔊 for a better experience.

-![A childhood memory Tetris game built with Angular 10 and Akita][demo]
+![A childhood memory Tetris game built with Svelte 10 and Akita][demo]

-![A childhood memory Tetris game built with Angular 10 and Akita][iphonex]
+![A childhood memory Tetris game built with Svelte 10 and Akita][iphonex]

 ## Support